marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: dllimport variable attribute, dllexport variable attribute

-.. gcc-attr:: dllimport, dllexport
+.. microsoft-windows-var-attr:: dllimport, dllexport

-  The :gcc-attr:`dllimport` and :gcc-attr:`dllexport` attributes are described in :ref:`microsoft-windows-function-attributes`.
+  The :var-attr:`dllimport` and :var-attr:`dllexport` attributes are described in :ref:`microsoft-windows-function-attributes`.

 .. index:: selectany variable attribute

-.. gcc-attr:: selectany
+.. microsoft-windows-var-attr:: selectany

-  The :gcc-attr:`selectany` attribute causes an initialized global variable to have link-once semantics.
+  The :microsoft-windows-var-attr:`selectany` attribute causes an initialized global variable to have link-once semantics.
 When multiple definitions of the variable are encountered by the linker, the first is selected and the remainder are discarded.
 Following usage by the Microsoft compiler, the linker is told